leon-dav/FieldsRoadsClassifier/README.md

 Our dataset consists of 163 images, distributed as follows:
 - 45 images categorized as "fields"
 - 108 images categorized as "roads"
-- 10 images are unannotated, which can belong to either "fields" or "roads"
+- 10 images are unannotated, but either "field" or "road"

 All images are at high resolution, but their sizes vary.